 If a symbol covers two or more quadrants then these are aspects of your life that are interconnected, such as spirit and mind.
 For example, if the bottom right of a drawing was empty aside from a flower overlapping into the bottom left (emotional) then that could indicate an absence in the physical however the overlapping flower indicates that there is an opening up starting and a useful goal may be around regular self-care.

 If a symbol covers all four quadrants then that same process maybe occurring throughout your entire being.
-For example if that flower was in the middle of the page then their may be an all around blossoming happening and instead of goals it might be more nurturing to create an intention to be open to the growth and changes that are happening in your life.
+For example if that flower was in the middle of the page then there may be an all-around blossoming happening and instead of goals it might be more nurturing to create an intention to be open to the growth and changes that are happening in your life.